danieltian/dcs-bios-api/README.md

 ```

 ## Controls Browser
-To see a list of controls that DCS BIOS can interact with, checkout the controls browser here: https://danieltian.github.io/dcs-bios-api
+To see a list of controls that DCS BIOS can interact with, checkout the controls browser here: https://danieltian.github.io/dcs-bios-api.
+Some controls are not available in DCS BIOS.
-Most, but not all of the controls are exposed.
 For example, closing the cockpit door is not, and neither are the throttle levers on the Ka-50.

 ## API